 Spending time on your own with the ball

 The article below by Jon Townsend is something that every parent and child involved in soccer should read.
 The key to improving as a soccer player is constantly touching the ball, even if it’s the most simple drills at home or on the pitch.
 Same with a pro basketball player spending 30 minutes a day working on free throws.
 A 7 year old can make a free throw, so why does a million dollar athlete spend hours working on the most simple skill?
 Because these are the things they will do in competition the most, that’s why.

 Is it possible for young players to take 10,000 touches a day to improve ball mastery?
 I remember 5 years ago I was curious to see how many touches I could get my players.
-In a 1on1 or group of 2 I was able to get players 1,000 touches in 1 hour and then in 40 mins and then 20 mins.
-You can do a bunch of stationary skills or you can simply have players just dribble down the field and back, while taking touches every step.
+In a 1on1 or group of 2 I was able to get players 1,000 touches in 60 mins then in 40 mins and then 20 mins.
+You can do stationary skills or simply have players just dribble down the field and back, while taking touches every step.
 More important that just getting a lot of touches is your attitude in how you do it and also what you do.
 Sometimes the most simple things are best.
 Jon Townsend analyzes the Dutch theory that could develop technical ability at all levels.